 Above all Culley is a storyteller.
-He believes in the power of stories to unite, guide, and warn us, and his stunning fingerpicking, arresting vocals and heart-catching melodies are merely delivery devices – it’s words, tales, and spells with which Culley is most concerned.
+He believes in the power of stories to unite, guide, and warn us, and his intricate fingerpicking, arresting vocals and heart-catching melodies are merely delivery devices – it’s words, tales, and spells with which Culley is most concerned.

-Karl’s own story is one defined by obsession – the fervent, gone-to-the-crossroads, and unschooled approach to practice when gifted a guitar at age 18 yielding a set of totally unique fingerpicking styles; and a restless search for the right word, the right chord, the right image, mean the songs are exquisitely woven, but maintain a febrile and even manic quality.
+Karl’s own story is one defined by obsession – the fervent, gone-to-the-crossroads, and unschooled approach to practice when gifted a guitar at age 18 yielding a set of totally unique fingerpicking styles; and a restless search for the right word, the right chord, the right image, mean the songs are painstakingly crafted, but maintain a febrile and even manic quality.

-Although Karl’s virtuoso playing, which has drawn comparison to British folk giants ('Dazzling fingerpicking reminiscent of John Martyn at his most fluid with a Bert Janch-like percussive snap.' – MOJO Magazine) and his vocals (compared to Tim Buckley by The Sunday Express and Rock ‘n Reel Magazine) are perhaps the first elements to entice listeners, it’s the powerfully evocative lyrics and deftly spun stories which invite a deeper investigation.
+Although Karl’s virtuoso playing, which has drawn comparison to British folk giants ('Dazzling fingerpicking reminiscent of John Martyn at his most fluid with a Bert Janch-like percussive snap.' – MOJO Magazine) and his vocals (compared to Tim Buckley by The Sunday Express and Rock ‘n Reel Magazine) are perhaps the first elements to entice listeners, it’s the evocative lyrics and deftly spun stories which invite a deeper investigation.

 Bundle of Nerves (2010 Triumphant Sound Records)

 Culley recorded his debut album with the British musician and producer Giles Perring, Bundle of Nerves, in an old school classroom on the Scottish island of Jura.
 Incorporating Perring's multi-instrumental abilities and the bass playing of Simon Edwards (Beth Gibbons, David Gray, Billy Bragg) the album was released to critical acclaim in 2010, with MOJO Magazine referring to it as an 'impressive début' and awarding it four stars.

 The Owl – 2011 (Triumphant Sound Records)